Emmanuel-Roy/Emoo-Boy/README.md

 ## Foreword:

-### ALL THE GAMES SHOWN AND TESTED ARE ONES THAT I OWN AND DUMPED PERSONALLY!
+### ALL THE GAMES SHOWN AND TESTED ARE LEGAL COPIES I OWN AND WERE DUMPED PERSONALLY FROM A REAL NINTENDO 3DS RUNNING VIRTUAL CONSOLE SOFTWARE.

-### I do NOT advocate for piracy or any unauthorized use of Nintendo Intellectual Property.
+### No ROM files are or will ever be included, I do NOT advocate for piracy or any unauthorized use of Nintendo Intellectual Property.

+### This project is intended to be used for educational purposes only.

 ### ALL RIGHTS RESERVED TO NINTENDO.